HEPData/hepdata-cli/README.md

 The argument  ```[-t/--table TABLE-NUMBER]``` accepts a number as input.
 In this case only the specified table is download as a .csv, .root, .yaml or .yoda file.

+The argument ```[-e/--email YOUR-EMAIL]``` is the uploader's email, needed to associate the submission to his account.

+The argument ```[-r/--recid RECORD-ID]``` should be supplied if the submission is being updated.
+This is always the case for non-sandbox submissions, since the sumbission process is initialised by the coordinator.

+The argument ```[-i/--invitation-cookie COOKIE]``` must be supplied for non-sandbox submissions.
+This can be found in the email received at the beginning of the submission process.

+The argument ```[-s/--sandbox TRUE/FALSE]``` is a boolean to decide whether to upload to the sandbox or not.

 The ```hepdata-cli download/fetch-names``` and ```hepdata-cli find``` commands can be concatenated, if a ```IDTYPE``` is specified for ```find```.
 It is also possible to concatenate ```arxiv download```, form [pypi/arxiv-cli](https://pypi.org/project/arxiv-cli/), with ```hepdata-cli find```, if ```arxiv``` is used as ```IDTYPE```.